 - 1. Online oral history sound bites - 2.
-Items of costume might include flat caps, waistcoats and scarves or shirts and ties. - Props might include; - a hard back notebook with a black pen for signing and a red pen and ruler - "boards" cut out of corrugated cardboard and a large plastic bowl for launching the - Paper and pen for the message boy
+You may also want to use the Pittman Shorthand alphabet we have provided online - 3.
+Items of costume might include flat caps, waistcoats and scarves or shirts and ties. - 4.
+Props might include; - A hard back notebook with a black pen for signing and a red pen and ruler - "Boards" cut out of corrugated cardboard and a large plastic bowl for launching the boards - Fake swipe cards using light card and black tape - Paper and pen for the message boy - Paper and pen for the Shorthand game